jolyonb/olxcleaner/README.md

 * Parse the XML code for an edX course, loading it into python objects
 * Validate the objects for errors

-Based on this, two programs are provided that leverage the library:
+Based on this, two scripts are provided that leverage the library:

-* edx-cleaner.py constructs an error report, course tree and course statistics
+* `edx-cleaner` constructs an error report, course tree and course statistics
-* edx-reporter.py constructs a LaTeX file representation of the course structure
+* `edx-reporter` constructs a LaTeX file representation of the course structure

 Version 0.1.0